Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Upper bound

 For $r$ small enough we conclude that

 In case $T'$ is not entirely contained in $\Omega$, we need to project those parts of $T'$ and of the boundary $S_r'$ onto $\M$.
-Since we assumed $r\leq\frac12\radM$, the Lipschitz constant of the projection can be estimated by $1+4\frac{r}{\radM}$, i.e.\ our analysis and in particular \eqref{lem:reg_T_-_S_C1,1/2:eq_r} holds true if we replace $\MM(S_r')$ by $(1+4\frac{r}{\radM})\MM(S_r')$.
-Together with Lemma \ref{lem:reg_T_-_S_closed}, \eqref{lem:reg_T_-_S_C1,1/2:eq_r} allows us to apply Theorem 3.8 in \cite{Morgan1994a} which gives the $C^{1,1/2}-$regularity and the decomposition of $\supp(S)$ into a finite union of curves, possibly meeting at triple points.
+Since we assumed $r<\overline{r}\leq\frac12\radM$, the Lipschitz constant of the projection can be estimated by $1+4\frac{r}{\radM}$, i.e.\ our analysis and in particular \eqref{lem:reg_T_-_S_C1,1/2:eq_r} holds true if we replace $\MM(S_r')$ by $(1+4\frac{r}{\radM})\MM(S_r')$. \dsg{If we now consider $x_0\in\M$, we can carry out the same construction, projecting all objects onto $\overline{\Omega}$.
+Since the projection onto $\overline{\Omega}$ has a Lipschitz constant $1+O(r)$, the estimate \eqref{lem:reg_T_-_S_C1,1/2:eq_r} holds with a bigger constant in front of $r$.} This shows that there exists a constant $C=C_{n,\beta,\radM}>0$ such that $S$ is $(\MM,C r,\overline{r})-$minimal in the sense of Almgren.
+Together with Lemma~\ref{lem:reg_T_-_S_closed}, \eqref{lem:reg_T_-_S_C1,1/2:eq_r} allows us to apply Theorem 3.8 in \cite{Morgan1994a} which gives the $C^{1,1/2}-$regularity and the decomposition of $\supp(S)$ into a finite union of curves, possibly meeting at triple points.
 Finally, since our flat chains take values only in $\pi_1(\N)=\{0,1\}$, we can exclude the existence of triple points since they would create boundary.
 Hence, $S$ is a union of curves. \end{proof}

-The regularity of $S$ in Lemma \ref{lem:reg_T_-_S_C1,1/2} is not optimal.
-The following Lemma provides us with the smoothness we announced in Proposition \ref{prop:low_reg_T}:
+The regularity of $S$ in Lemma~\ref{lem:reg_T_-_S_C1,1/2} is not optimal.
+The following Lemma provides us with the smoothness we announced in Proposition~\ref{prop:low_reg_T}:

 \begin{lemma} The flat chain $S$ is supported on a finite union of closed $C^{1,1}-$curves.
 In particular, the curvature of $S$ is bounded. \end{lemma}